Yashomati Chandrakant Thakur

 Yashomati Thakur is a politician from the Indian National Congress.

+Career

-She was the Guardian minister of Amravati District Government of Maharashtra 2020-2022 and was member of the 14th Maharashtra Legislative Assembly, where she represented the Teosa Assembly Constituency.
+Thakur was the guardian minister of Amravati District Government of Maharashtra 2020-2022 and was member of the 14th Maharashtra Legislative Assembly, where she represented the Teosa Assembly Constituency.

-Yashomati Thakur was appointed AICC Secretary for the congress party affairs in the Karnataka state.
+Thakur was appointed AICC secretary for the congress party affairs in the Karnataka state.
 She was appointed AICC secretary for Amravati, Maharashtra.

-Yashomati Thakur won for the third consecutive time from the Teosa assembly; before her, her father represented same constituency multiple times.
+Yashomat Thakur won for the third consecutive time from the Teosa assembly; before her, her father represented the same constituency multiple times.

-She was sworn in as Cabinet Minister in Uddhav Thackeray led Mahavikas Aghadi Government.
+She was sworn in as a cabinet minister in the Uddhav Thackeray led Mahavikas Aghadi Government.
 She was also the guardian minister of Amravati district.

+On 21 November 2025, independent Maharashtra MLA Ravi Rana claimed that Thakur would join the Bharatiya Janata Party within the next six months.

+Thakur was appointed Vidhansabha Talika president on 16 December 2019 by Nana Patole for the winter session of Maharashtra Assembly held in Nagpur Vidarbha.